-Figure 73 shows an example of trace lengths exceeding 24 inches on standard FR-4 material.
-Notice that the TIE jitter histogram reflects the decrease of the data eye opening as the edge deviates from the ideal position.
+Figure 60 shows an example of trace lengths exceeding 24 inches on standard FR-4 material.
+Note that the TIE jitter histogram reflects the decrease of the data eye opening as the edge deviates from the ideal position.

-It is the user's responsibility to determine if the waveforms meet the timing budget of the design when the trace lengths exceed 24 inches.
-Additional SPI options allow the user to further increase the internal termination (increasing the current) of all four outputs to drive longer trace lengths.
-This can be achieved by programming Register 0x15.
-Even though this produces sharper rise and fall times on the data edges and is less prone to bit errors, the power dissipation of the DRVDD supply increases when this option is used.
+It is the responsibility of the user to determine if the waveforms meet the timing budget of the design when the trace lengths exceed 24 inches.
+Additional SPI options allow the user to further increase the internal termination (increasing the current) of all eight outputs to drive longer trace lengths, which can be achieved by programming Register 0x15.
+Even though this option produces sharper rise and fall times on the data edges and is less prone to bit errors, it also increases the power dissipation of the DRVDD supply.